TFTemple/Introduction-to-Probability-and-Statistics-for-Engineers-6th-Ed/README.md

 # Introduction-to-Probability-and-Statistics-for-Engineers-6th-Ed

-Do not clone and download PDF from this repo.
+Please consider scanning this PDF upon download.
+Taken from an unconfirmed source.